top of page

 Fungal Infections of Skin and Nails

 Thin, cracked, weakened, compromised skin can also make a diabetic susceptible to fungal infections of the skin.
-This is known as tinea pedis, or more colloquially as athlete's foot (left).
-The fungus is often white, but may be red, inflamed, and
+This is known as tinea pedis, or more colloquially as athlete's foot.
+The fungus is often dry, white, and peeling.

 With time, fungus may spread from the skin to the nails, making the nails, thick, discolored and misshapen.
 And the nails can harbour the fungus, making reinfection of the skin a frequent, recurrent event.

-The nails can become quite thick, misshapen and difficult to maintain (below right), particularly when many diabetics are older and have difficulty bending.
+The nails can become quite thick, misshapen and difficult to maintain, particularly when many diabetics are older and have difficulty bending.

 And many diabetics, and older people generally, have difficulty seeing their feet, making difficult even routine footcare tasks--like washing the feet, cutting the nails, and keeping the feet properly moisturized.